alukin/EasyCrypt/README.md

 ## Copyright

 EasyCrypt is free software and licensed under GPL v.2.
-Dual licensing is possible.
+Dual licensing is possible, please conntact authors.

 ## Releases

 Current release is 1.2.0.
-It features streamin crypto and digesting interfaces and native builds with GraalVM
+It features streaming crypto and digesting interfaces, native builds with GraalVM, and identity library with examples

 ### How do I get set up? ###

 * Java requirements: JDK 11 or up to 16 for pure Java usage.
-GraalVM 21.0.0 or later for native image builds
+GraalVM 21.0.0 or later for native image builds.

 ### Experimantal stuff